Public Service Announcements

 Crypto Scams: Know the Warning Signs

 The nature of these scams may vary, from romance-based schemes and lottery-themed schemes to impersonation schemes.
 A few warning signs of crypto- or Bitcoin-based scams to look out for include, among others: directions to make financial transactions at machines while still on the phone with the other party, suggestions that the nature of the situation should be secretive or should not be shared with others, and/or insistence that crypto is the only form of acceptable payment to resolve a situation.
-Essex County District Attorney Paul Tucker advises citizens that no legitimate business, entity, or individual will ask for advance payment using only cryptocurrency such as Bitcoin.
+Essex County District Attorney Paul F. Tucker advises citizens that no legitimate business, entity, or individual will ask for payment using only cryptocurrency such as Bitcoin.
+Additionally, the U.S. Federal Trade Commission (FTC) offers the following tips regarding crypto-ATMs:

 Safe Swimming Tips for Families